Selahattin Demirtaş: Peace process 2013

 Demirtaş was the co-chair of BDP during the period when the peace process and negotiations kick-started in Turkey.
 He was one of the BDP politicians who met Öcalan on Imrali island during the peace negotiations.

 2014 Presidential campaign

 In 2014 Demirtaş and Figen Yüksekdağ were elected as the co-chairs of the Peoples' Democratic Party (HDP) – a new initiative originating from a three-year-old coalition of the BDP and various different political parties and organization under the auspices of the Peoples' Democratic Congress (HDK) - for the 2014 presidential elections of Turkey, being one of three candidates and hoping to attract left-wing voters.
 He came third with 9.77% of the vote.

 2014 Municipal elections

-He stressed that gender equality and a women quota is preeminent in their party program for the elections and announced in October 2013, that for the Metropolis Diyarbakır a female mayor was planned.
+He stressed that gender equality and a women's quota is preeminent in their party program for the elections and announced in October 2013, that for the Metropolis Diyarbakır a female mayor was planned.
 In the Municipal elections of 2014, Gültan Kisanak was elected the Mayor of Diyarbakir, and Februnye Akyol Co-Mayor of Mardin.